In the realm of stem cell history, who really discovered stem cells?

 Canada rightly takes pride in the work of their scientists Drs.
 James Till and Ernset McCulloch, who did pioneering studies in hematopoietic stem cell research.

 In Canada, Till and McCulloch are unambiguously called the world’s discoverers of stem cells.
 Period.
 No ambiguity.
+That’s the stem cell discovery history.

 But is that correct?